roydukkey/clean-package/README.md

 }
 ```

-When the "prepack" script executes, a backup of the original `package.json` will be created.
+In this case when the "prepack" script executes, a backup of the original `package.json` will be created.
 Ensure this file doesn't make it into your release package.

 One way to accomplish this is to add the following to your `.npmignore` file: